sivasb1019/Cpp-Tutorials/DSA/README.md

    - **`std::map`**:
      - **Use when**: You need a key-value pair collection, where the keys are unique, and you need sorted order of keys.
-     - **When to avoid**: When you donâ€™t need the keys to be sorted and when performance of insertions and lookups is less important.
+     - **When to avoid**: When you don’t need the keys to be sorted and when performance of insertions and lookups is less important.

    - **`std::multiset`**:
      - **Use when**: You need a collection of sorted elements but want to allow duplicates.